 Join us here on Light Stalking where we celebrate another great week in the world of photography with this hand-curated list of links by Toad Hollow Photography to tutorials, special features, and great photography.
 This weeks list is chock full of links to some of the best contemporary artists and writers working in the field today, covering a wide range of topics and themes.
 We really hope you enjoy checking this list out as much as the Toad did himself in bringing it to you.

-Landscape Photography 101: Tips, Technique, and Gear – A brilliant wrap up of everything landscape photography here on Light Stalking.
+Landscape Photography 101 – A brilliant wrap up of everything landscape photography here on Light Stalking.
 This complete guide gives you a list of everything you need to know about photography in the great outdoors

 What You Need to Know About Light for Better Landscape Photography – JasenkaG shares some really important insights about mastering lighting conditions in the field of landscape photography.
 Superb sample shots are included throughout this article posted right here on Light Stalking to help motivate you to get outdoors and become your own master of this wonderful domain.